Dermatology after dark logo

 Nevus

-a discoloration of the skin due to pigmentation that is more commonly known as a mole.
+a discoloration of the skin due to pigmentation, more commonly known as a mole.
 A nevus may be flat or raised.
-Benign nevi does not require treatment.
+Benign nevi do not require treatment.
 However, changing nevi may be biopsied for evaluation.

 Nodule